-Norman McGillivray, the charity’s founder, had the idea while walking through an empty parking lot and approached Secure Parking, one of Brisbane’s largest car park operators, to begin a two-week experiment, which they agreed to.
+Norman McGillivray, the charity’s founder, had the idea while walking through an empty parking lot and approached a Brisbane car park operator, to begin a two-week experiment, which they agreed to.

 The initiative’s goal is to make the homeless feel comfortable at night so they can get enough sleep, avoid being cold, and avoid being assaulted while sleeping.

 The makers of Beddown wrote on their Instagram page, “We will look to get as close as we can to a proper comfortable bed to provide the homeless with a great night’s sleep is our ultimate objective.”

 Doctors, nurses, and dentists and hairdressers were among the services given by the charity to the homeless.
 They provided them with a place to clean themselves as well as social services.

 Following is some preliminary data from the first trial: